PubInv/freespireco/proposal.md

 ## Introduction

-The [Freespirco Project](https://github.com/PubInv/freespireco#readme) is project founded in April of 2021 by [Public Invention](https://www.pubinv.org), but it grows out of an entire year of work on many free-libre open source projects by Public Invention and allies.
+The [Freespireco Project](https://github.com/PubInv/freespireco#readme) is project founded in April of 2021 by [Public Invention](https://www.pubinv.org), but it grows out of an entire year of work on many free-libre open source projects by Public Invention and allies.
 It is dedicated to the Freespireco Manifesto, which is a single sentence: